Jamaal Williams Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 Matchup vs. Seattle

-- Williams has averaged 5.7 rushing yards per game in his three career matchups against the Seahawks, 31.8 fewer yards than his over/under in Sunday's game.
+- In his three career matchups against the Seahawks, Williams averaged 5.7 rushing yards per game, 29.8 fewer yards than his over/under in Sunday's game.

 - In terms of defending against the run, the Seahawks are 16th in the league, giving up 114.6 yards per game.